-Log level Logging traffic allows facilitating diagnosis and troubleshooting.
-The results will be stored in the filter log files.
+Logging traffic allows facilitating diagnosis and troubleshooting.
+The stored in the filter log files. e results will be -- -------------------

 NAT inside IPsec tunnel (before encryption, after decryption) If the option has been selected, the encryption policy will be applied to the translated traffic.
 The NAT operation is performed just before encryption by the IPsec module when packets are sent and after decryption when packets are received.